alltheplaces/alltheplaces/README.md

 Since the next URL you want to request is usually pulled from an `href` in the page and relative to the page you're on, you can use the [`response.urljoin()`](https://doc.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Response.urljoin) method as a shortcut to build the URL for the next request.

 ### Using the scrapy shell

+Instead of running the `scrapy crawl` every time you want to try your spider, you can use the [Scrapy shell](https://doc.scrapy.org/en/latest/topics/shell.html) to load a page and experiment with XPath queries.
+Once you're happy with the query that extracts interesting data you can use it in your spider.
+This is a whole lot easier than running the whole crawl command every time you make a change to your spider.

+To enter the shell, use `scrapy shell http://example.com` (where you replace the URL with your own).
+It will dump you into a Python shell after having requested the page and parsing it.
+Once in the shell, you can do things with the `response` object as if you were in your spider.
+The shell also offers a shortcut function called `fetch()` that lets you pull up a different page.